 Creativity is the new cool.
 With the fast pace of the internet and the gradual demise of traditional employment, you have to be an entrepreneur on top of being creative.
-Ideas and expression of them are goods that can make money for you, and you have a free market place in the internet.
+Ideas and expression of them are goods that can make money for you, and you have a free marketplace on the internet.

 The internet is making creative entrepreneurs out of persons who were previously considered just artists or creators.
 Whether this is a good thing or a bad thing remains to be seen.
 However, money has to be made and opportunities exploited.

-There are arguments that the internet has facilitated the distribution of digital copies of creative products.
-This makes illegal copying and the distribution of illegal copies quite easy, thus depriving creators of income.
+There are arguments that the internet has facilitated the distribution of digital copies of creative products thereby making illegal copying and the distribution of illegal copies quite easy and depriving creators of income.
 However, on the flip side is the removal of the need for middlemen.
 The musical artist can easily do without the record label, the internet provides him with the platform to brand himself, get his music out and make money off it.
 Even works distributed free of charge can generate money for the creator.
 We will get to that shortly.

 Having gone through all of this, we will quickly run through 3 methods for you to make money off your creativity on the internet.

 Free access – You can give viewers free of charge access to your work in order to generate traffic to your website, blog or social media page and in turn make money from the website by advertisements, sponsored content or all the many ways of monetizing a website.
 This gives you the opportunity to unrestrictedly share your creativity with a large audience, get feedback from them, and interact with them while still making money.
 For example, as a photographer, you can provide free stock photographs.
 Create a niche, like “Lagos photos.”
 Master your niche by creating awesome quality works and boom!
 You are in business.